niilante/FFCK/docs/FAQ/FAQ.md

 The config related toggle is `privacy.resistFingerprint` + `privacy.firstparty.isolate` which is disabled in this configuration for several reasons, not only because it _can_ break Google's CAPTCHA system but moreover because it breaks a [lot of other pages too](https://bugzilla.mozilla.org/show_bug.cgi?id=1299996).

 Because of certain problems with time/Google I decided to not enable several anti-fingerprinting features.
-It's also questionable if they really increase your privacy since there are other methods on the web which bypass them.
+It's also questionable if they really increase your privacy since there are other methods on the web which bypasses them.